ProjectLibertyLabs/gateway/docs/src/README.md

 ### Graph Service

 The Graph Service enables easy interaction with social graphs on Frequency.
-Each Graph connection on Frequency can be private or public and can be unidirectional (a follow) or bidiectional (double opt-in friend connection).
+Each Graph connection on Frequency can be private or public and can be unidirectional (a follow) or bidirectional (double opt-in friend connection).

 - Fetch user graph
 - Update delegated user graphs